liberationzany/AS_02230300_reactquiz/README.md

-## SWE5006 Capstone Project: Kahoot Clone
+## SWE5006 Capstone Project: Kahoot Quiz Clone

 This repository contains the capstone project for SWE5006 - Graduate Certificate in Designing Modern Software Systems (DMSS) at the National University of Singapore (NUS).